StreetScout

 Where is Maitland (SA)?

-Maitland (SA) is a suburb of South Australia, Australia.
+Maitland (SA) is a suburb of South Australia, Australia, in the Yorke Peninsula local government area.

 What is the population of Maitland (SA)?